-Cost-effectiveness of environmental-structural communication interventions for HIV prevention in the female sex industry in the Dominican Republic
+Cost-effectiveness of environmental-structural communication interventions for HIV prevention in the female sex industry in the Dominican Republic (HTML)

 Sweat,Michael D.; Kerrigan,Deanna; Moreno,Luis; Rosario,Santo; Gomez,Bayardo; Jerez,Hector; Weiss,Ellen; Barrington,Clare